zentralopensource/zentral/docs/apps/mdm.md

 1. Navigate to *MDM > Overview > Software Update Enforcements*.
 2. Click the configuration name to review its settings before deleting and use the *Delete button* next to the configuration.
 Alternatively, you see a delete button already in the list right to the name.

+## Recovery Password Configuration

+Recovery Password Configuration manages both **recoveryOS password protection** for Apple Silicon Macs and **firmware password protection** for Intel-based Macs via MDM.
+This prevents unauthorized access when Macs are started in recovery mode.

+There are two types of passwords, static passwords, which set the same password for all devices, and dynamic passwords, which generate unique passwords for each device.
+A password rotation can be set only for dynamic passwords, the password rotation interval can be set in days (a value of `0` disables rotation).
+For Intel-based Macs, there is an extra checkbox to enable firmware password rotation, as Zentral needs to send a reboot command via MDM to apply the new password.

+### Configuring a Recovery Password

+1. Navigate to *MDM > Recovery Password Configurations*.
+2. Click the *Add* button to create a new configuration.
+3. Complete the following options:
+   - **Name**: Enter a display name for the configuration.
+   - **Dynamic Password**: Enable to generate unique passwords for each device.
+   - **Static Password**: Provide a static password for all devices *(only available when Dynamic Password is disabled)*.
+   - **Rotation Interval (days)**: Set the interval for automatic password rotation.
+Enter `0` to disable rotation.
+   - **Rotate Firmware Password**: Enable firmware password rotation *(only for Intel-based Macs; a reboot is required to apply the new password)*.
+4. Click *Save* to apply the configuration.

+### Linking a Recovery Password Configuration to a Blueprint

+1. Navigate to *MDM > Overview > Blueprints*.
+2. Select or create a Blueprint to edit.
+3. Add the recovery password configuration to the blueprint.
+4. Click *Save* to link the configuration to the Blueprint.

+A recovery password configuration can be applied to multiple blueprints.

+### Update a Recovery Password Configuration

+To update an existing configuration:

+1. Navigate to *MDM > Overview > Recovery Password Configurations*.
+2. Locate the desired configuration and click the *Edit* button next to it.
+3. Adjust the settings as needed (refer to the configuration steps for guidance).
+4. Click *Save* to apply the changes.

+### Remove a Recovery Password Configuration

+A Recovery Password Configuration can only be deleted if it is not linked to any Blueprint.
+If the *Delete* button is unavailable, check associated Blueprints and ensure the configuration is no longer in use.

+1. Navigate to *MDM > Overview > Recovery Password Configurations*.
+2. Review the configuration by clicking its name.
+3. Use the *Delete* button in the list view or on the configuration details page.
+4. Confirm the deletion when prompted.

 ## HTTP API

 ### `/api/mdm/dep/devices/`